MicrosoftDocs/MIMDocs/MIMDocs/install-mim-sync.md

 To install Microsoft Identity Manager 2016 components, first set up the installation package.

-1. Sign in as *contoso\miminstall* to the server you are using for identity management synchronization server **corpsync**.
+1. Sign in as *contoso\miminstall* to the server you're using for identity management synchronization server **corpsync**.

 2. Unpack the MIM installation package or mount the MIM image DVD.
-If you do not have this DVD, see [Microsoft Identity Manager licensing and downloads](microsoft-identity-manager-licensing.md).
+If you don't have this DVD, see [Microsoft Identity Manager licensing and downloads](microsoft-identity-manager-licensing.md).

 ## Install MIM 2016 SP3 or later Synchronization Service